 All About Me, The Chief Debaucherer

 Hi, there.
 Welcome to Global Debauchery.
 It’s great to have you here!
-You already know that Global Debauchery is a blog devoted entirely to the overindulgence of wanderlust.
-And maybe you already know that I’m a a flashpacking, road-trip junkie with an insatiable appetite for the road less traveled.
+You already know that Global Debauchery is a blog devoted entirely to off-beat travel and tasty beverages.
+And maybe you already know that I’m a flashpacking, road-trip junkie with an insatiable appetite for the road less traveled.
 But this is the page where you can learn even more about me.

 Allow Me To Introduce… Myself